jonitrythall/wildflowers/presentation.md

 There are 2,000 bird species globally that feed on nectar, insects, and the spiders associated with nectar bearing flowers.

+#### Beetles
+Though often overlooked, Beetles make up the largest group of pollinators because there are so many of them.
+They are able to see color but choose their favorite flowers based on smell.
+Beetles such as ladybugs supply the additional benefit of killing pests that would likely destroy the wildflowers.
+A single ladybug can eat as many as 5,000 aphids in its lifetime.

 #### Moths & Bats!
 Pollination is not just a day shift job.
 Moths and bats take over at night.